ahinko/postgres-extended/README.md

 # Postgres Extended

+*** This repo is still in development.
+I'm still testing different things to find the best way to load/enable the extension.
+Expect breaking changes. ***

 My custom Postgres Docker images with extensions that I need.
 Based on Cloudnative-PGs Postgres Docker images.

+## A note about Semver

+Cloudnative-PG requires the Docker image to be tagged with Postgres version, i.e. 16.1 and so on.
+So there is no way of updating the major version if I have to introduce breaking changes to this image.

 ## Added extensions: